Even near the weary turn of the last jaded century,

 Scales crusty with jewels, crests flaring in rainbows.

-Shining with the lost weapons of men.
+Sowed with the sacred weapons of men.

-Veined pink skin shiny, thin as tissue:
+Veined skin shiny, thin as tissue:

-Their most urgent treasure, the old Welshman’s belief.
+That delicate treasure, the old Welshman’s belief.

-And not be afraid to tell what they never saw.
+Be brave enough to tell what they never saw.

 (First published in Lothlorien Poetry Journal, June 25, 2022 – thanks to Editor Strider Marcus Jones.)